mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Inheritance.rst

             self.__line = line
             Account.__init__(self, name)  # perform the parent class initialization

-    a = LOC('Joe', 500)
+    a = LOC('Jan', 500)
     a.deposit(100)
     print(a)
     a.withdraw(300)
     print(a.getBalance())

-The LOC constructor has a parameter to specify the LOC account's line of credit.
-This amount is used to initialize a new attribute, unique to the LOC account.
-Next the constructor asks the parent class to perform its constructor method.
+The LOC constructor has two parameters: the owner's name and the LOC account's line of credit.
+The later amount is used to initialize a new attribute, unique to the LOC account.
+Next the constructor asks the parent class to perform its constructor method which requires the name parameter.
 Notice we still cannot withdraw more than we have on deposit.

 Now we modify the LOC ``withdraw`` method to also check the object's ``__line`` attribute.